Raa0404/otsapp37/README.md

 # OTS Final App

-This is the production-ready version of the OTS App with all 3 phases implemented.
+This is the production-ready version of the OTS settlement application.